 What to serve with teriyaki chicken

-I love to serve teriyaki chicken with rice (jasmine is my fav) and scallions on top.
-Teriyaki chicken goes well with broccoli, sweet corn, and green beans as well.
+I love to serve teriyaki chicken with rice (jasmine is my favorite) and scallions on top.
+It also goes well with broccoli, sweet corn, and green beans as well.

 Easy Teriyaki Chicken

-- 2 large chicken breasts cut into bite-size pieces
+- 2 chicken breasts cut into 1" pieces

 - 3 tablespoons cornstarch

 - Garnish (optional): chopped scallions & sesame seeds to taste

 - 1 teaspoon fresh ginger grated

 - 1 teaspoon rice vinegar (or apple cider vinegar)